-- (c) Verification of Quarterly Fuel Transactions Reports.
+(c) Verification of Quarterly Fuel Transactions Reports.

 - (1) Applicability.
 Entities submitting Quarterly Fuel Transactions Reports under this subarticle that include the following transaction types must obtain the services of a verification body accredited by the Executive Officer for purposes of conducting verification services, including required site visit(s).
 The scope of verification services would be limited to the following transaction types, including associated corrections submitted in annual reports under this subarticle.

 - (A) For all liquid fuels:

 - 1. Production in California;

 - 2. Production for Import;

 - 3. Import;

 - 4. Export;

 - 5. Gain of Inventory;

 - 6. Loss of Inventory; and

-- 7. Not Used for Transportation; and.
+- 7. Not Used for Transportation.

-- 8. Fossil Jet Fuel used for Intrastate Flight.

 - (B) NGV Fueling;

 - (C) Propane Fueling;

-- (D) For the following hydrogen-based transaction types:
+- (D) For the following hydrogen-based transaction types, beginning in 2027 for 2026 data:

 - 1. Forklift Hydrogen Fueling; and

 - 2. Fuel Cell Vehicle (FCV) Fueling.

-- (E) For the following electricity-based transaction types:
+- (E) For the following electricity-based transaction types, beginning in 2027 for 2026 data:

-- 1. EV Charging except as specified under 95491(d)(3)(A); - 2. eTRU Fueling; - eCHE Fueling; - 4. eOGV Fueling; - 5.
-Fixed Guideway Electricity Fueling; and - Forklift Electricity Fueling. - (F) FCV Fueling for hydrogen produced from biomethane supplied using book-and-claim accounting pursuant to section 95488.8(i)(2). - (2) Verification Schedule.
+- 1. EV Charging except as specified under 95491(d)(3)(A);

+- 2. eTRU Fueling;

+- 3. eCHE Fueling;

+- eOGV Fueling;

+- 5. Fixed Guideway Electricity Fueling; and

+- 6. Forklift Electricity Fueling. - (2) Verification Schedule.
 Entities responsible for verification of Quarterly Fuel Transactions Reports must ensure a transactions data verification statement is submitted to the Executive Officer according to the following schedule. - (A) Annual Verification.
-The entity required to contract for verification of Quarterly Fuel Transactions Reports must ensure a transactions verification statement is submitted annually by August 31, beginning in 2021 for 2020 data, to the Executive Officer for the prior calendar year of data unless specified otherwise in sections 95500(c)(2)(B) or 95500(c)(2)(C). - Quarterly review of a Quarterly Fuel Transactions Report may only be included as part of annual verification services after the entity submits the report and attests that the statements and information submitted are true, accurate, and complete. - (B) Deferred Verification.
+The entity required to contract for verification of Quarterly Fuel Transactions Reports must ensure a transactions verification statement is submitted annually by August 31, beginning in 2021 for 2020 data, to the Executive Officer for the prior calendar year of data unless specified otherwise in sections 95500(c)(2)(B) or 95500(c)(2)(C).

+Quarterly review of a Quarterly Fuel Transactions Report may only be included as part of annual verification services after the entity submits the report and attests that the statements and information submitted are true, accurate, and complete.

+(B) Deferred Verification.
 Fuel reporting entities may defer annual verification of their Quarterly Fuel Transactions Reports up to two years if they do not generate 6,000 or more credits and 6,000 or more deficits in LRT-CBTS during the prior calendar year.